A Commonsense

 What Is a Postnuptial Agreement?

 A postnuptial agreement is similar to a prenuptial agreement except that it’s drawn up after the couple are already spouses.
 It outlines how assets and debts are to be divided in the event of a separation.
-They can include items such as spousal support, but as with prenups, parenting arrangements cannot be done through these agreements.
+They can include items such as spousal support, but as with prenups, parenting arrangements can be referenced but will only enforced if they are in the children’s best interests.

 What Should I Do if I Want to Set Up a Prenuptial Agreement?